cloudfoundry/docs-deploying-cf/vsphere/deploying_bosh_with_micro_bosh.md

 title: Deploying BOSH with MicroBOSH
 ---

 This guide describes the process for deploying BOSH as an application using MicroBOSH.

 ## <a id="prerequisites"></a>Prerequisites ##

 * MicroBOSH should be deployed.
-See the steps in the [previous section](deploying_micro_bosh.html)
+See the steps in the [Deploying MicroBOSH](deploying_micro_bosh.html) topic.

 ## <a id="target"></a>Target MicroBOSH ##